notkshitijsingh/AgileFlowAI/README.md

 # AgileFlow AI 🤖✨

 <p align="center">
-  <strong>The intelligent Agile Scrum assistant that builds your project board for you.</strong>
+  <strong>Your intelligent Agile Scrum partner.
+Describe your project, and let GenAI build the board for you.</strong>
 </p>

 <p align="center">